jperrello/T2_Parsons/README.md

 # Code to the Moon

 **Code to the Moon** is a small website I built for the Teaching with Generative AI course at UCSC.
-It’s a Parsons Problem platform — students get shuffled code blocks and try to put them in the right order.
+It’s a [Parsons Problem]([url](https://en.wikipedia.org/wiki/Parsons_problem)) platform, basically students get shuffled code blocks and try to put them in the right order.
 Every time they solve a problem, a little rocket animation moves closer to the moon.

 I themed it like a space mission, mostly because it made debugging more fun.
 Also, it gave me a good metaphor to explain how students progress through the problems.
-Also, it "looks nicer" than a standard HTML page.

 ---